buchananta/Car-Sales/README.md

 - Set up the Redux flow
 - User should be able to add features to their car
 - User should be able to remove added features from their car
-- Total should update as user adds and removes features from their car
+- Total should update as user adds and removes features from their carpp

 ### Task 2b: Exit Ticket